In the following section, we answer questions that are frequently

 - A.10.19.
 What storage engines are supported by MySQL Cluster?

 - A.10.20.
-In the event of a catastrophic failure—say, for instance, the whole city loses power and my UPS fails—would I lose all my data?
+In the event of a catastrophic failure— for example, the whole city loses power and my UPS fails—would I lose all my data?

 - A.10.21.
 Is it possible to use FULLTEXT indexes with MySQL Cluster?